superworld-cyens/MED4PEST/README.md

-# SPYCE [SPY-miCE] – An IoT smart sensor-trap station to monitor rodent
+# SPYCE [SPY-miCE] – An IoT Smart Sensor-Trap Station for Rodent Monitoring
 ![pexels-monique-laats-736524](https://github.com/superworld-cyens/MED4PEST/assets/37176779/b5764d20-93d1-4968-a0bd-91e48951ee55)

 ## Introduction

-### MED4PEST Project: Ecologically-based rodent management
+### MED4PEST Project: Ecologically-Based Rodent Management
-MED4PEST aims to develop proven, effective Ecologically Based Rodent Management (EBRM) methods and products, which are readily integrated into local pest /invasive rodent management systems in Mediterranean countries, contributing to the shift from synthetic pest control to biological and ecological pest management, ultimately leading to eco-sustainable farming systems, higher quality and quantity crop production and optimization of input use for ecosystem health.
-MED4PEST objectives and goals will produce new knowledge through scientific research that will be pursued with the collaborative research of the consortium partners from 2 Universities, 2 Research Institutes, and one company. <a href="https://med4pest.org/" target="_blank">MED4PEST</a>
+MED4PEST aims to develop proven and effective Ecologically Based Rodent Management (EBRM) methods and products that can be readily integrated into local pest/invasive rodent management systems in Mediterranean countries.
+This initiative contributes to the shift from synthetic pest control to biological and ecological pest management, ultimately fostering eco-sustainable farming systems, enhancing crop production quality and quantity, and optimizing ecosystem health inputs.
+The MED4PEST objectives and goals will generate new knowledge through scientific research conducted in collaboration with consortium partners from two universities, two research institutes, and one company.
+[MED4PEST](https://med4pest.org/)

 ## SPYCE - Rodent Monitoring Device
-Collects temperature, humidity, sound, low frame rate video, and weight.
+The device collects data on temperature, humidity, sound, low frame rate video, and weight.

 ### Hardware
 * Raspberry Pi 4